jmagly/matric-auth/AUTH-GUIDE.md

    - Make sure you're viewing the correct realm (matric-dev, not master)
    - Check realm selector in top-left corner

 2. **Authentication fails with "Client not allowed for direct access grants"**
-   - Enable "Direct Access Grants" in client configuration
+   - This is intentional!
+Direct Access Grants (password grant) is disabled for security
+   - Use Authorization Code Flow with PKCE instead - see section 2 above

 3. **CORS errors**
    - Add your frontend URL to Web Origins in client configuration